-The Common Core shifts for ELA/Literacy include; 1) building knowledge through content-rich non-fiction; 2) reading, writing, and speaking grounded in evidence from text, with literacy and informational; and 3) regular practice with complex text and its academic language. (achievethecore.org)
+The Common Core shifts for ELA/Literacy include; 1) building knowledge through content-rich non-fiction; 2) reading, writing, and speaking grounded in evidence from text, with literacy and informational; and 3) regular practice with complex text and its academic language. (achievethecore.org).
+This initiative is being supported through our work with Expert Packs.

-Our mathematics focus is to refine lesson structure and pacing as defined by the Common Core State Standards, infuse problem solving techniques throughout the classroom, reinforce basic math facts through daily practice, enhance higher level math concepts and vocabulary, set individual goals using MAP and NJ ASK data, and improve use of higher order questioning techniques.
+Our mathematics focus is to refine lesson structure and pacing as defined by the New Jersey Core Curriculum Content Standards, infuse problem solving techniques throughout the classroom, reinforce basic math facts through daily practice, enhance higher level math concepts and vocabulary, set individual goals using MAP and NJ ASK data, and improve use of higher order questioning techniques.
 We are moving to the Math Expressions resources and will be infusing the Engage NY, PMI and other Common Core aligned resources to be sure we teach to the rigor of PARCC.
 The Common Core shifts for mathematics include: 1) focus strongly where the standards focus, 2) coherence: think across grades, and link major topics within grades, and 3) rigor: in major topics, pursue conceptual understanding, procedural skill and fluency, and applications (achievethecore.org).